barzansaeedpour/foundations-of-machine-learning/README.md

 Welcome to the Machine Learning Curriculum!

-## 1. Foundations of Machine Learning
+## 1. Mathematics for Machine Learning

 - **Linear Algebra**: Understand matrices, vectors, and linear transformations.
 - **Probability and Statistics**: Learn about probability distributions, hypothesis testing, and regression.